 LiP is actually part of the many online endeavors he has undertaken over the years.
 It was his site, Mindanao Magazine, that jumpstarted his foray into Internet publishing in 1995.
 In fact, it became the birthplace of MindanaoBob, a nickname given to him by one of his readers.

-As his free-of-charge writing aims to reach out to his readers through his other informational sites like Habits for Smart People, Philippine News Magazine and Virtual Earner, he also has the time to operate his chain of income-yielding online businesses.
+As his free-of-charge writing aims to reach out to his readers through his many informational site, he also has the time to operate his chain of income-yielding online businesses.
 This includes his successful gift delivery services called WowPhilippines which he started with a capital of almost a hundred bucks in 2001 and now gives him more than what he earned while working in USA.
-He also offers advertising and consulting services while handling Auctiontopia Bookstore where he has been selling his written works since 2008 and PointmanPI, his private investigation agency all at the same time.
+He also offers advertising and consulting services while handling his bookstore where he has been selling his written works since 2008 and PointmanPI, his private investigation agency all at the same time.

 Despite having too much food on his plate, he makes sure he can attend to all his business needs with his strict observance of time and the help of his three employees assisting him in carrying out administrative work, “I don’t go out and party.
 I spend my time attending to the things that require my attention.”
 He can still even reply to at least 800 e-mails he gets every day and walk around the neighborhood in the afternoon if he wants to.